 Diagnosis Of Astraphobia

-A. Cognitive behavioral therapy (CBT)
+A. Cognitive-behavioral therapy (CBT)

 B. Exposure therapy

-Although a form of CBT, exposure therapy 8 is a more effective and targeted approach in coping with phobias.
+Exposure therapy 9 is a more effective and targeted approach to coping with phobias.
 It requires the therapist to gradually expose the patient to the feared object or situation in a controlled setting over a period of time.

-As the process progresses and the patient gradually becomes desensitized, their therapist may increase the intensity and volume of the audio recordings to further desensitize them.
+As the process progresses and the patient gradually becomes desensitized, the therapist may increase the intensity and volume of the audio recordings to further desensitize them.

 C. Acceptance and commitment therapy (ACT)